> Skip repeated content

 Tommy John Surgery

-Injuries to ulnar collateral ligament (UCL) are common among competitive athletes of throwing sports.
+Injuries to the elbow's ulnar collateral ligament (UCL) are common among competitive overhead throwing athletes and those doing combat-type sports.
 Baseball players, especially, are susceptible to UCL tears.
-Decades ago, such tears were usually career-ending injuries.
+Until 1974, when the first UCL reconstruction was performed on Major League Baseball player Thomas ("Tommy John") Edward John Jr., such tears were usually career-ending injuries.

 What is Tommy John surgery?

-Tommy John surgery is the reconstruction of the ulnar collateral ligament (UCL) of the elbow.
-It is most commonly performed after an overhead throwing athlete sustains a high-grade injury to the UCL.
-A tendon graft from the patient’s forearm or hamstring muscle is used to replace the damaged ligament.
+A graft from the patient’s forearm or hamstring tendon is used to replace the damaged ligament.
 This provides a new, strong ligament that can allow a full return to throwing.

 Who is a good candidate for Tommy John surgery?

-Any healthy, overhead-throwing athlete with a high-grade injury to the UCL of the elbow and who wishes to return to competition is a good candidate for Tommy John surgery.
+Any healthy, overhead-throwing athlete with a complete tear or high-grade partial tear to the UCL of the elbow and who wishes to return to competition is a good candidate for Tommy John surgery.
+Additionally, those with lower grade injuries to the ligament who have failed conservative treatment are good candidates as well.

 How does Tommy John surgery work?